 For example, if your small business were looking for ways blockchain tech could be useful in improving data security and preventing fraud, it would make sense to explore how this technology could be integrated into existing systems like invoicing or accounting software.
 Suppose your business is just trying to grasp the basics of cryptocurrency before jumping in headfirst.
 It might be more beneficial to focus on resources that provide a smoother introduction to the technology.

 Businesses should understand cryptocurrency basics before embracing it wholeheartedly.
-This is especially true for SMBs that aren’t specifically interested in incorporating blockchain tech into their financial infrastructure.
+This is especially true for SMBs that aren’t specifically interested in incorporating blockchain tech and crypto branding into their financial infrastructure.
 They would be better served by resources aimed at helping subscribers get up to speed on this new technology quickly and efficiently.

 Ensure your staff understands how online currencies like cryptocurrency work and how these services can help improve business operations with lower fees or improved efficiency if they’re not using cryptocurrency altogether.

 However, understanding that cryptocurrency is the future, companies should immediately invest in and have an informed understanding of digital currencies and blockchain tech as it is emerging in the global market as it is an investment worth making.